 You can also stay engaged by watching our video of the event.

-Scott Rappaport wrote about Gary Snyder for UC Santa Cruz News.
+Scott Rappaport wrote about Morgan Parker for UC Santa Cruz News.

 Listen to Danusha Lameris and Dion O’Reilly cover the event on The Hive.

 Gary Young is the author of many volumes of poems and translations, and has edited several anthologies and poetry textbooks, including Bear Flag Republic: Prose Poems and Poetics from California and The Geography of Home: California’s Poetry of Place.
 His most recent books are Precious Mirror, translations from the Japanese published by White Pine Press (2018), and That’s What I Thought, which won the Lexi Rudnitsky Editor’s Choice Award from Persea Books (2018).
 His book No Other Life won the William Carlos Williams Award, and in 2009 he received the Shelley Memorial Award from the Poetry Society of America.
 Young teaches creative writing and directs the Cowell Press at the UC Santa Cruz.